microsoft/TypeScript-Website/packages/shiki-twoslash/README.md

 ### shiki-twoslash

+> Documentation / made lovely by counting words / maybe we would read!

 Provides the API primitives to mix [shiki](https://shiki.matsu.io) with [@typescript/twoslash](https://github.com/microsoft/TypeScript-Website/tree/v2/packages/ts-twoslasher).

 Things it handles:

 - Shiki bootstrapping: `createShikiHighlighter`
-- Checking if shiki can handle a code sample: `canHighlightLang`
 - Running Twoslash over code, with caching and DTS lookups: `runTwoSlash`
 - Rendering any code sample with Shiki: `renderCodeToHTML`

+Useful, but not critical:

+- Checking if shiki can handle a code sample: `canHighlightLang`

 ### API